ALL-TO-EXCLUSIVE/resources-by-dev-patel/OS/UNIT2.md

 - **Priority Scheduling:** Processes are scheduled based on priority levels.
 - **Real-Time Scheduling:** Ensures processes meet specific timing constraints, using algorithms like Rate Monotonic (RM) and Earliest Deadline First (EDF).

 Each algorithm has its advantages and trade-offs concerning factors like throughput, turnaround time, and fairness.

----

-This comprehensive overview covers the fundamental aspects of processes as outlined in Unit 2 of our syllabus.